| JSC TODAY CATEGORIES - Headlines

 Advertisement

 Last year I took part in a NASA-funded research project called HI-SEAS (Hawaii Space Exploration Analog and Simulation).
 It required that I and five other crewmembers live as astronauts on the surface of Mars.
 We didn't leave Earth, obviously, but for four months we were cooped up in a geodesic dome on the side of the very red, very rocky, very Mars-like Mauna Loa volcano in Hawaii.
 Our food, water, power, and communications were limited, and we were only allowed to exit the habitat if we wore mock spacesuits.
 So many Martian hassles, so little glory.
+This was the first HI-SEAS mission—a third starts this month—and it was designed mainly to study the types of food Mars explorers might eat.
+I was the crew writer, blogging for Discover and the Economist, and since I had the scientific background and interest, I conducted a sleep study, too.
+I collected and managed the crew's sleep data over the course of the experiment.
+One device we used to track sleep was the sensor armband from BodyMedia, which also provides estimates of daily and weekly caloric expenditure.
+While I didn't know which data belonged to which subject due to anonymity requirements, I could see each subject's sex.
+Over time I noticed a trend.

 Week in and week out, the three female crew members expended less than half the calories of the three male crew members.
 Less than half!
 We were all exercising roughly the same amount—at least 45 minutes a day for five consecutive days a week—but our metabolic furnaces were calibrated in radically different ways.